September 8, 2023

 • ½ cup or 113g unsalted browned butter from above

-• ¾ cup brown sugar preferably dark brown
+• 150g or ¾ cup brown sugar preferably dark brown

 • 1 large egg plus 1 yolk